FAQ for the CNMs

 Can I labor/give birth in any position?

 Absolutely.
-Not only are we fine with changing position, but we strongly encourage it.
+Not only are we fine with changing positions, but we strongly encourage it.
 We find that keeping mothers moving throughout labor is helpful not only for pain relief, but also for correctly positioning baby.
 We are familiar with the majority of birthing positions and will help you when the time is right to find the one that feels best for you at that moment.

 Do I have to be hooked up to monitors the whole time?